-Longtime Marco visitor proposes at the Marriott
+Someplace special: Longtime Marco visitor proposes in front of Marriott

 Alex Koepsel has visited Marco Island every summer since he was seven years old, which means there's a lot of locations around the island that hold a special place in his heart: Caxambas Park, where he and his brother would go fishing; Mackle Park, where he played games with his family; and now, the J.W.
 Marriott Marco Island Beach Resort, where he proposed to his girlfriend Saturday.

 Koepsel, 28, and his family have traveled from Winter Park, Fla. to Marco Island every Fourth of July for the past 20-some years.

 "It's just our tradition that we've been doing forever," Kim, Koepsel's mother, said.
 "It's a very special place for him, which is why he wanted to share it with his girlfriend."

 Koepsel and his now-fiancée, Annie Siguenza, met two years ago when they were both working in Orlando.

 "She's from a small town in Pennsylvania and went to school at Penn State, so when she graduated she wanted to get out and explore someplace different," Koepsel said.
 "She's always loved Florida and has family in Orlando, so she started looking for a job there and moved in August 2015."

 Koepsel and Siguenza met two months later through Bumble, a dating app similar to Tinder.